sandepal-org/mq01-ops/README.md

 In the [next part of the
 tutorial](https://github.com/mq-modernization-demo/mq01-src#introduction), we
-will use the components we've set up to build, test and deploy the `mq01` queue manager.
+will use the components we've installed and configured to build, test and deploy the `mq01` queue manager.

 ---